Duality and mapping tori in Heegaard Floer homology: Heegaard triples and graph cobordisms

-Thus the graph cobordism map $F_{X_{\as,\bs,\gs},\Gamma_{\as,\bs,\gs},\frs}(-,-)$ is chain homotopic to the composition The associativity relations for the triangle maps yield that Equation \eqref{eq:trianglemap=graphTQFT1} is chain homotopic to The final Heegaard diagram in this composition is the double of the diagram $(\Sigma,\as,\gs)$, so we must post-compose with a transition map to undo the doubling operation.
-Proposition~\ref{prop:changeofdiagramsmapcompundouble} shows that the transition map associated to undoing the doubling operation satisfies Composing Equation \eqref{eq:trianglemap=graphTQFT} with Equation \eqref{eq:trianglemap=graphTQFT3}, we see that the graph cobordism map for $(X_{\as,\bs,\gs}, \Gamma_{\as,\bs,\gs})$ is chain homotopic to Applying the associativity relations to the left two triangle maps in Equation \eqref{eq:trianglemap=graphTQFT4}, we conclude that Equation \eqref{eq:trianglemap=graphTQFT4} is chain homotopic to Using the holomorphic triangle counts from Proposition~\ref{prop:generalized1-handlesandtriangles}, we conclude that Equation \eqref{eq:trianglemap=graphTQFT5} is equal to By Propositions~\ref{prop:changeofdiagramsmapcomp} and \ref{prop:changeofdiagramsmapcompundouble}, the composition is chain homotopic to since Equation \eqref{eq:trianglemap=graphTQFT7} represents the composition of a change of maps for doubling, followed by the transition map for undoing the doubling operation, by Propositions~\ref{prop:changeofdiagramsmapcomp} and \ref{prop:changeofdiagramsmapcompundouble}.
-Using the fact that Equations \eqref{eq:trianglemap=graphTQFT7} and \eqref{eq:trianglemap=graphTQFT8} are chain homotopic, our expression for the graph cobordism map for $(X_{\as,\bs,\gs}, \Gamma_{\as,\bs,\gs})$ from Equation \eqref{eq:trianglemap=graphTQFT6} reduces to On the other hand, we started the proof by composing with the transition map Composing Equation \eqref{eq:trianglecobordism1} with this transition map, which we have been omitting from the formula until now, leaves just $F_{\as,\bs,\gs}(-,-)$, completing the proof. \end{proof}
+The composition is chain homotopic to the transition map since equation~\eqref{eq:trianglemap=graphTQFT7} represents the composition of a change of maps for doubling, followed by the transition map for undoing the doubling operation, by Propositions~\ref{prop:changeofdiagramsmapcomp} and \ref{prop:changeofdiagramsmapcompundouble}.
+Using the fact that equations~\eqref{eq:trianglemap=graphTQFT7} and~\eqref{eq:trianglemap=graphTQFT8} are chain homotopic, our expression for the graph cobordism map for $(X_{\a,\b,\g}, \Gamma_{\a,\b,\g})$ from equation~\eqref{eq:trianglemap=graphTQFT6} reduces to On the other hand, we started the proof by composing with the transition map Composing equation~\eqref{eq:trianglecobordism1} with this transition map, which we have been omitting until now, leaves just $F_{\a,\b,\g}(-,-)$, completing the proof. \end{proof}